DrGrieggs/SlidePuzzle/README.md

 - Display the solution on the GUI by making the actual moves

 ## Bonus Challenge (30%)
-- **Efficiency Bonus**: The student whose solution solves the puzzle in the fewest average moves will receive a bonus of 15%
+- **Efficiency Bonus**: The best solutions in terms of number of moves for my test cases will receive up to 10% bonus points depending on their standing on the overall leaderboard.
-- **Algorithm Comparison**: For an additional 15% bonus, implement two different search algorithms and include a written analysis (1-2 pages) comparing their performance across 10 different puzzle configurations, including:
-  - Number of nodes expanded
-  - Solution path length
-  - Execution time
-  - Memory usage (if possible)

 ## Heuristic Functions
 If implementing an informed search algorithm like A*, consider using one of these heuristics: